cpfaff/rbefdata/README.md

 install_github(username = "befdata", repo = "rbefdata", subdir = "rbefdata")
 ```

+You should be aware that this installation gets you the bleeding edge version
+which might not run as expected because it is in unstable state.

 #### Via Cran

-If you prefer to install from the cran package archive you can simply issue the command
+If you prefer to install from the cran package archive you can simply issue the
+command.
+Cran will always stay up to date with the latest stable version.

 ```
 install.packages("rbefdata")